Friday

 "This sampler was embroidered in 1793 by Hannah Lee when she was twelve years old.
 She was the only daughter of Captain John Lee of Andover, Mass. and was the sister of Jeremiah.
 Hannah Lee married Major Israel Foster.
 Their daughter, Hannah Lee Foster married Benj Leach Allen 1st who was born 3/8/1803 and died 9/24/1865 in Manchester, Mass.
 He was Chairman of the Board of Alderman of Boston in 1853."

-In conjunction with a kind lady who is researching the Allen family, we found an image of the sampler concerned on the Internet and it is shown here.
+In conjunction with a kind lady who has been researching the Allen family tree, we found an image of the sampler concerned on the Internet and it is shown here.
 It was apparently sold at auction for $1528 in 2005 and the size was 10 1/4 inches X 9 1/2 inches.

-It is a little sad to know the sampler is separated from the miniature and to see that part of the wording on the sampler reads; "Hannah Lee, when this you see, remember me.
+It was sad to know a branch of the family decided to sell the two items separately, so that the sampler is now separated from the miniature, as part of the wording on the sampler reads; "Hannah Lee, when this you see, remember me.
 Wrought in The Twelfth Year of my Age 1793".

-It is now over 200 years since Hannah Lee sewed the sampler, but through the image we are still able to remember her, and via the Internet to link her sampler with her son-in law's miniature portrait.
+It is now over 200 years since Hannah Lee sewed the sampler, but by placing it here, through the image we are still able to remember her, and via the Internet to link her sampler with her son-in law's miniature portrait for any other family members to see.

 Thus from all this information the family is well documented.
 The information has been transcribed in detail here, so that any person researching these names on the Internet should be able to find this reference.